What Does a Bloody Maria Taste Like?

 The History Of The Bloody Mary

-The story of the original Bloody Mary goes that it was invented in 1920s by Fernand Petiot, a French bartender working at The New York Bar in Paris, France.
-The bar was later renamed Harry’s New York Bar after it was bought by Harry MacElhone.
-Fernand came up with the cocktail as a kind of a hair of the dog drink to cure hangovers and the popular myth states it was none other than the famous drunk Ernest Hemingway first ordered it.
-While that most likely is not true, its still a fun to imagine.
+The common history of the Bloody Mary is it originated in 1920s Paris, France, by Fernand Petiot while working at The New York Bar.
+Fernand came up with the Bloody Mary as a hair of the dog drink to cure hangovers, and the popular myth states it was none other than the famous drunk Ernest Hemingway who Fernand first made the cocktail for.
+While that is likely, not true, it’s still fun to imagine.

 The most likely origin of the Bloody Mary is it began as a 1920s temperance-era tomato juice cocktail.
 A tomato juice cocktail from that time would be made with tomato juice, bay leaf, grated onion, lemon juice, and celery.
 Similar to the tomato juice cocktail was the oyster cocktail.
 The oyster cocktail was made of oysters, ketchup, lemon juice, hot sauce, salt, celery, and Worcestershire sauce.
 If you replace the oyster with olives or pickled peppers (or whatever other crazy thing people put on a Bloody Mary) and combine these two, it makes a virgin Bloody Mary.
 I’ve seen oysters in Bloody Marys before.

 After prohibition ended, Fernand Petiot immigrated to New York and worked at The King Cole Bar at the St. Regis Hotel.
 According to a July 1964 New Yorker interview with Petiot, there was already a tomato juice and vodka cocktail at the bar created by George Jessel.
 But it was just tomato juice and vodka, which Petiot found boring and not very good.